paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 The local disputes are necessary in order to create the first escalation that leads to block producers abandoning the chain and making remote disputes possible.

-Local disputes are only allowed on parablocks that have been included on the local chain and are in the acceptance period.
+Local disputes are only allowed on parablocks that have been included on the **local** chain and are in the acceptance period.

 For each such parablock, it is guaranteed by the inclusion pipeline that the parablock is available and the relevant validation code is available.

 Disputes may occur against blocks that have happened in the session prior to the current one, from the perspective of the chain.

 In this case, the prior validator set is responsible for handling the dispute and to do so with their keys from the last session.
 This means that validator duty actually extends 1 session beyond leaving the validator set.

 Wait for a 2/3 majority either way, by counting incoming votes.
 Or timeout.

-After concluding with enough validators voting, the dispute will remain open for some time in order to collect further evidence of misbehaving validators, and then issue a signal in the header-chain that this fork should be abandoned along with the hash of the last ancestor before inclusion, which the chain should be reverted to, along with information about the invalid block that should be used to blacklist it from being included.
+After concluding with enough validators voting, the dispute will remain open for some time in order to collect further evidence of misbehaving validators, and then, issue a signal in the header-chain that this fork should be abandoned along with the hash of the last ancestor before inclusion, which the chain should be reverted to, along with information about the invalid block that should be used to blacklist it from being included.

+> TODO: rephrases `signal in the header-chain`

 ## Remote Disputes